 Overview of Kalakkad Mundanthurai Tiger Reserve

-Agriculture & Hydel Projects – Agriculture is the main occupation in the buffer area of the reserve, the irrigation of which is facilitated by the rivers originating from the reserve.
-The water from the rivers is also used for three hydroelectric power stations in the Tiger reserve.
+Agriculture & Hydel Projects – Agriculture remains the primary occupation in the buffer zones of the reserve.
+Farmers depend heavily on the rivers originating from KMTR for irrigation.
+Furthermore, the river systems support three hydroelectric power stations within the reserve, contributing to sustainable energy generation.

 Religious Significance & Aesthetic Value